Case Studies An Overfitting-Resistant Backtesting Framework for Options Strategies

 The Problem

 In options trading, the cost of an overfitted strategy is immediate and measurable.
-A strategy that looks great on paper but loses money live doesn’t just cost P&L — it costs confidence in the research process, erodes capital, and creates pressure to keep adjusting until you’ve completely destroyed the original edge.
-The framework needed to make the overfitting problem visible before capital was at risk.
+A strategy that looks great on paper but loses money live does not just cost P&L - it erodes capital and creates pressure to keep adjusting until the original edge is gone.
+Overfitting here is not academic.
+It is the single most common way trading firms lose money quietly, until they don’t.

 Data & Inputs